How to Recover a PowerPoint File From the Temp Folder

 - Double-click the file that you renamed to open it in PowerPoint.
 If it is the file that you want to recover, click Save As on the File menu, give the file the name that you want for your presentation, select the folder where you want to save it, and then click Save.

-Another alternative is to use the Office 2010 recover functionality.
+Another alternative is to use the Office 2010 recovery functionality.

 You can open PowerPoint and then go to File -> Information -> Manage versions -> Recover Unsaved Documents and there should appear the file that you missed.

-The same approach might work with other Office 2010 documents to open unsaved files or repair corrupted files.
+The same approach might work with other Office documents to open unsaved files or repair corrupted files.
+And in some situations, this approach can also be used among with the password protection feature in PowerPoint.